Jakubbartkowski/Jakubbartkowski/README.md

 ## Fueled by Curiosity

 I believe curiosity is one of the most powerful drivers of growth.
-Whether it's diving into **Deep Learning**, exploring new ways to improve user experience, or automating workflows in eCommerce, I'm always eager to learn, experiment, and push beyond what I already know.
+Whether it's diving into exploring new ways to improve user experience or automating workflows in eCommerce, I'm always eager to learn, experiment, and push beyond what I already know.

 ---